news

 Usually, you will need to use your holiday leave in the year it relates to.
 However, in some cases you can carry some of your holiday leave over to the following year.

 This applies if you were sick and unable to take your holiday.
 In this scenario, you can carry up to four weeks of holiday over to the following holiday year.
-If you are able to return to leave in the following year, you should then take this holiday leave.
+During a period of sickness absence, you may also be entitled to statutory sick pay (SSP) if you meet the eligibility requirements.
+If you are able to return to work in the following year, you should then take this holiday leave.
 If you are still off on sick leave at the end of this second year, you can carry it over for another six months.
 After these 18 months, if you are not back to work and able to take your holiday leave, you will lose it.

 If you would like to discuss any points in this article further, either as an employer or as an employee, please contact Spire Solicitors LLP on 01603 677077.